chroth/wordpress-audit-automation/README.md

 ## Overview

-The project has been significantly rewritten to streamline the workflow for my own usecase.
+The project has been significantly rewritten to streamline the workflow for my own use case.
 It now includes:

 - Automated plugin metadata retrieval and database updates.
 - Plugin downloading and version tracking with Git.